process-engine/documentation/README.md

 ## What is the problem at hand?

-Many companies document how things are supposed to be done in diagrams.
-They are a great way to plan, define and coordinate procedures.
+Many companies document how things are supposed to be done in diagrams, which are a great way to plan, define and coordinate procedures.

 The problem is, that making sure they are actually used costs time and energy, so in reality they often vanish in a drawer somewhere.